Posted on 1 Comment

 I do not own a dishwasher, nor do I aspire to own one.

-I LIKE how the water looks, how it moves, perfectly – when I rinse the bottom of a cooking pot.
+I LIKE how the water looks, how it moves, perfectly – when I rinse the flat bottom of my cooking pot: the bottom sort of “fills up”, as though it were a shallow bowl.
 The inside requires more work; but I still like how the water rinses the far side, then the handle side, as I swirl and pour it out down the handle.

 If someone were to happen by and offer me $30 or $40 million, I would soon spend a bunch of it.
 I would confer with whoever has already thrown in for this project ~ and we would try to make an intelligent decision as to WHERE we should establish the Ground-Water Co-op / our ‘Village’.